exacode/spring-data-mongodb-processor/README.md

 Maven repository
 ----------------

-In order to use this library in your project add [repository](http://github.com/mendlik/mvn-repo) location in your `pom.xml`:
+In order to use this library add [repository](http://github.com/mendlik/mvn-repo) location in your `pom.xml`:

 		<repositories>
 		    <repository>